+Projected Total Population

+Electoral Area I

 Year Total

 2016 -

 2017 -

 2018 -

 2019 -

 2020 -

 2021 -

 2022 -

 2023 -

 2024 -

 2025 -

 2026 -

-2024

 2031 -

 2036 -

-Projected Population by Age Group Electoral Area I
+Projected Population by Age Group

-0.14 45.24 25.44 AF CA CE 04 05.
-T-4-1
+Electoral Area I

 Year / Age 0-14 15-24 25-44 45-64 65-84 85+ Total

 2016 - - - - - - -

 2021 - - - - - - -

 2026 - - - - - - -

 2031 - - - - - - -

-2036 • - - - - - -
+2036 1 - - - - - -

 Household Type, 2006 Census Electoral Area I

-Total
+Type Total

+Couples with Children -

+Couples without Children -

--
+Lone-parent Households -

--
+One-person Households -

--
+Other Households -

 Population & Households Electoral Area I

 Year Population Households Avg HH Size

 2006 - - -

 2011 - - -

 2016 - - -

 2026 - - -

 2036 - - -

-If the boundaries of this electoral area are examined, the predominance of forestry land use designation is obvious.
+If the boundaries of this electoral area are examined, the predominance of a forestry land use designation is obvious.
 Conversely, the present population of the electoral area is small.
-With the Youbou Lands site now identified as a significant infill area, it is anticipated that eventually the present population of about 1200 will rise above 3000 year-round residents.
-Compared to municipalities like the City of Vancouver and others that are strictly urban, the net carbon footprint of this electoral area - looked at in isolation - is very small, even with an allowance for the projected growth in the population.
+With the Youbou Lands site now identified as a significant infill area, it is anticipated that eventually the present population of about 1,200 will rise above 3,000 year-round residents.
+Compared to municipalities like the City of Vancouver and others that are strictly urban, the net carbon footprint of this electoral area-looked at in isolation-is very small, even with an allowance for the projected growth in the population.

-Concentrate future urban development in Youbou/Meade Creek in the Future Development Area and, in doing so, to ensure a sustainable community, with the renewable forest resource and the natural environment values protected for future generations; Secondary Plan states the Youbou Lands development will be permitted to develop up to 1950 residential dwelling units, in a mixture of single-family, townhouse and multiple family buildings.
+Concentrate future urban development in Youbou/Meade Creek in the Future Development Area.
+In doing so, to ensure a sustainable community with the renewable forest resource and the natural environment values protected for future generations, secondary plan states the Youbou Lands development will be permitted to develop up to 1,950 residential dwelling units in a mixture of single-family, townhouse and multi-family buildings.
 Tourist accommodation, local commercial and light industrial uses are also incorporated.
-It is anticipated that the designation of these lands for development will address the majority of the Youbou/Meade Creek community's growth need for a period of at least twenty years.
+It is anticipated that the designation of these lands for development will address the majority of the Youbou/Meade Creek community's growth need for a period of at least 20 years.
 Community water and community sewer services, as defined by the Youbou/Meade Creek Zoning Bylaw, will be required for all development in this area.

-The CVRD Board of Directors intends to enter into a phased development agreement with the Youbou lands, to provide a degree of immunity from regulatory changes that could impact development of the site and thereby increase the likelihood that public infrastructure supporting the project will be efficiently used.
-In addition, other provisions of this Official Community Plan, including future land use designations, are intended to direct development pressures to the Youbou Lands and other appropriately serviced areas until those areas are substantially built out.
+The CVRD Board of Directors intends to enter into a phased development agreement with the Youbou Lands, to provide a degree of immunity from regulatory changes that could impact development of the site and thereby increase the likelihood that public infrastructure supporting the project will be efficiently used.
+In addition, other provisions of this official community plan, including Future Land Use designations, are intended to direct development pressures to the Youbou Lands and other appropriately serviced areas until those areas are substantially built out.